sesamemucho/socketsender/docs/index.rst

    authors
    history

-   udpsender
+   socketsender
    modules

 Feedback
 ========

-If you have any suggestions or questions about **UDP Packet Sender** feel free to email me at sesamemucho@grumpydogconsulting.com.
+If you have any suggestions or questions about **IP Packet Sender** feel free to email me at sesamemucho@grumpydogconsulting.com.

-If you encounter any errors or problems with **UDP Packet Sender**, please let me know!
+If you encounter any errors or problems with **IP Packet Sender**, please let me know!
-Open an Issue at the GitHub http://github.com/sesamemucho/udpsender main repository.
+Open an Issue at the GitHub http://github.com/sesamemucho/socketsender main repository.